CousinChet/chetflix/README.md

 # chetflix
+<a href="https://www.chetflix.ddns.net">Click here for demo</a>

-is a Computer Hobbies Entertainment Technologist "CHET" video webserver for your archived DVD library in a django, python, postgreSQL, and NGINX environment.
+This fun project is a Computer Hobbies Entertainment Technologist "CHET" video webserver for your archived DVD library in a django, python, postgreSQL, and NGINX environment.  chetflix allows for ordering of large libraries with automated adding of movie plots, ratings, and posters from a simple title submission.

 ### Various sorting options & search of library with automatic posters
 <img src="screenshots/videos.png">